kerski/power-query-sharepoint-faster-easier/README.md

     many of a tutorial session with co-workers on why a SharePoint column has an internal name with the characters "\_x0020\_" in it.

-3)  The OData connector does not support relative URLs which makes parameterizing your workspace environments difficult.

 Ultimately, we want a faster SharePoint connector that doesn't require us to understand the SharePoint REST API.